Digi-Key/digikey-kicad-library/README.md

-# ki-cad-library
+# digikey-kicad-library
-An atomic parts  library for Ki-Cad.
+An atomic parts library for KiCad.